CrowdSec WAF on Kubernetes

 -

-PROXY Protocol vs X-Forwarded-For: They conflict.
-With PROXY Protocol, don't use
+PROXY Protocol and X-Forwarded-For conflict.
+If you're using PROXY Protocol, don't set

 use-forwarded-headers: true. -